-- c) Experts are familiar with the underlying algorithms, protocols, hardware, structures, security behaviour, principles and concepts of security employed, techniques and tools for the definition of new attacks, cryptography, classical attacks for the product type, attack methods, etc. implemented in the product or system type. - d) The level "Multiple Expert" is introduced to allow for a situation, where different fields of expertise are required at an Expert level for distinct steps of an attack. - 1955 It may occur that several types of expertise are required.
+- a) Laymen are unknowledgeable compared to experts or proficient persons, with no particular expertise; - Proficient persons are knowledgeable in that they are familiar with b) the security behaviour of the product or system type; - c) Experts are familiar with the underlying algorithms, protocols, hardware, structures, security behaviour, principles and concepts of security employed, techniques and tools for the definition of new attacks, cryptography, classical attacks for the product type, attack methods, etc. implemented in the product or system type. - The level "Multiple Expert" is introduced to allow for a situation, d) where different fields of expertise are required at an Expert level for distinct steps of an attack. - 1962 It may occur that several types of expertise are required.
 By default, the higher of the different expertises factors is chosen.
-In very specific cases, the "multiple expert" level could be used but it should be noted that the expertise must concern fields that are strictly different like for example HW manipulation and cryptography. - 1956 Knowledge of the TOE refers to specific expertise in relation to the TOE.
+In very specific cases, the "multiple expert" level could be used but it should be noted that the expertise must concern fields that are strictly different like for example HW manipulation and cryptography. - Knowledge of the TOE refers to specific expertise in relation to the TOE.
 This is distinct from generic expertise, but not unrelated to it.
-Identified levels are as follows: - a) Public information concerning the TOE (e.g. as gained from the Internet); - b) Restricted information concerning the TOE (e.g. knowledge that is controlled within the developer organisation and shared with other organisations under a non-disclosure agreement) - c) Sensitive information about the TOE (e.g. knowledge that is shared between discreet teams within the developer organisation, access to which is constrained only to members of the specified teams); - d) Critical information about the TOE (e.g. knowledge that is known by only a few individuals, access to which is very tightly controlled on a strict need to know basis and individual undertaking). - 1957 The knowledge of the TOE may graduate according to design abstraction, although this can only be done on a TOE by TOE basis.
-Some TOE designs may be public source (or heavily based on public source) and therefore even the design representation would be classified as public or at most restricted, while the implementation representation for other TOEs is very closely controlled as it would give an attacker information that would aid an attack and is therefore considered to be sensitive or even critical. - 1958 It may occur that several types of knowledge are required.
-In such cases, the higher of the different knowledge factors is chosen. - 1959 Window of opportunity (Opportunity) is also an important consideration, and has a relationship to the Elapsed Time factor.
+Identified levels are as follows: - a) Public information concerning the TOE (e.g. as gained from the Internet): - b) Restricted information concerning the TOE (e.g. knowledge that is controlled within the developer organisation and shared with other organisations under a non-disclosure agreement) - c) Sensitive information about the TOE (e.g. knowledge that is shared between discreet teams within the developer organisation, access to which is constrained only to members of the specified teams); - Critical information about the TOE (e.g. knowledge that is known by d) only a few individuals, access to which is very tightly controlled on a strict need to know basis and individual undertaking).

+1964 The knowledge of the TOE may graduate according to design abstraction, although this can only be done on a TOE by TOE basis.
+Some TOE designs may be public source (or heavily based on public source) and therefore even the design representation would be classified as public or at most restricted, while the implementation representation for other TOEs is very closely controlled as it would give an attacker information that would aid an attack and is therefore considered to be sensitive or even critical.

+1965 It may occur that several types of knowledge are required.
+In such cases, the higher of the different knowledge factors is chosen.

+Window of opportunity (Opportunity) is also an important consideration, and has a relationship to the Elapsed Time factor.
 Identification or exploitation of a vulnerability may require considerable amounts of access to a TOE that may increase the likelihood of detection.
 Some attack methods may require considerable effort off-line, and only brief access to the TOE to exploit.
 Access may also need to be continuous, or over a number of sessions.

-1960 For some TOEs the Window of opportunity may equate to the number of samples of the TOE that the attacker can obtain.
+For some TOEs the Window of opportunity may equate to the number of 1967 samples of the TOE that the attacker can obtain.
 This is particularly relevant where attempts to penetrate the TOE and undermine the SFRs may result in the destruction of the TOE preventing use of that TOE sample for further testing, e.g. hardware devices.
 Often in these cases distribution of the TOE is controlled and so the attacker must apply effort to obtain further samples of the TOE.

-1961 For the purposes of this discussion:
+1968 For the purposes of this discussion: